 1.1 Product overview

-Iddero Verso is a family of advanced room controllers with a 4,3" capacitive touch display designed for visualisation and control of KNX installations.
+Iddero Verso is a family of 4.3" capacitive touch panels designed for visualisation and control of KNX installations.
 They are available in white or black GLASS finish, and can be installed in portrait or landscape mode.

 Function highlights: